ttu/structuring-code-examples/README.md

 ## 4. DI without classes
 Example how to use DI without classes.
 Understandability is reduced, but it is possible to use DI without classes.

+## TODO: 5.
+DI with classes and base classes
+Use base classes.